rocsys/temp-mongo/README.md

 Windows support is planned by picking a free TCP port on the loopback adapter.

 ## Example

+See the [example in the repository](https://github.com/rocsys/temp-mongo/blob/main/examples/example.rs) for a more detailed example using [`assert2`](https://crates.io/crates/assert2).
 ```rust
 use temp_mongo::TempMongo;
 use mongodb::bson::doc;